Want to grow Iboga?

 “We wrap the fresh pods in live moss at the time of harvest.
 This slows down the rotting of the fruit and allows us to get the fruit to all countries in time.
 The seeds will usually germinate inside the rotting fruit.
 Indeed, we recommend to open the package carefully, and if the seed has not germinated to seal it back up or transfer it to fresh sphagnum moss.
 This is the most reliable method of germinating the seeds we have found in the 15+ years we have been working with this species.”

-Germinating the seed requires placing at a depth of at least 10mm in a tray or drainable plant pot or punnet filled at least 5cm deep with rough sand.
+Germinating the seed requires placing at a depth of at least 10mm in a draining planter filled at least 5cm deep with rough sand.
+I recommend a large growing bucket that you could plant up to 150 seeds in and also of which could be roughly twenty four inches in diameter.
 The sand must remain constantly moist,and kept at an air temp between 30-35 deg C air temp.
 However, to achieve good germination the air temp should be about 30-35 deg C. Any lower will delay germination and expose the plant to fungal attack.
 Germination time ranges between days and months, so keep tending the plant at all times and don’t give up hope.
 When a few leaves begin to blossom it’s time to transplant it.
 Transfer the plant to a 90% rough sand + 10% potting mix, and avoid the temptation to use manure or fertilizer.
 Once further leaves appear, and the root begins to take on a woody appearance, it’s time to transfer them to a bigger plant pot or into the ground.

 At this point it’s essential they are transferred to an environment that mimics their natural rainforest home.
 The growing environment must be moist, humid, well drained, and with medium light exposure.
-The congolese rainforest floor consists of temperatures above 20 degrees Celsius, high ambient humidity, and partial shade.
+The Congolese rainforest floor consists of temperatures above 20 degrees Celsius, high ambient humidity, and 50% shade for the first two years is a must.
 Although the plant may survive in lower humidity, this will be temporary.
 Eventually it will just stop growing.
 However, what’s likely to kill it even quicker is cold.
 If enough humidity is present, the iboga plant will be able to occasionally tolerate direct sunlight.
 However, this exposure should only be temporary.
 If it has been planted in a suitable environment it will continue to grow.
 The more it grows the stronger it becomes, increasing its chance of reaching maturity.
 In the Congolese rainforests, the iboga plant grows in sandy clay soil that drains and dries very quickly.
 Again, it’s important that the planting location mimics these conditions.
 This is particularly true in the case of younger plants.
 Remember that as the plant grows, the root system will get larger, meaning the plant will require plenty of space.
 At this point, the plant is likely to react well to fertilizer, the best being composted horse manure.
+I recommend this plant to be grown at five meter intervals as far as spacing is considered.
+The 18% of the harvest of each plant will be for the remainder of its life.
+This will allow the plant to grow indefinitely and helps achieve sustainability.

 Flowering and Pollination